elizabethmwardlow/portfolio/README.md

 # Hey there, I'm Elizabeth!
 ## I'm an engineer, designer, and people-person.

+I'm an NLP Strategist for Deloitte, and I focus on designing, building, and training conversational chat and voice AI products, in addition to being a project manager for voice AI products.
 With my background in Natural Language Processing (NLP) and my front end software engineering experience for an early startup, I make a great team player with a wide background.
-As an NLP Strategist for Deloitte, I focus on designing, building, and training conversational chat and voice AI products, in addition to being a project manager for voice AI products.

 At Cornell University and at Shield Health, I studied and worked as a designer as well as an engineer, predominantly with Figma and JavaScript, leading with human centered design first.
 User experience is always at the forefront of my engineering work.
 I also have experience with data structures in Java, as well as extensive experience with Python, HTML, and CSS.